tbandawa/openWeather-simplified/README.md

 # <b>openWeather-simplified</b>
-This showcases the use of MVI architecture whilst following best practices.
+A simple weather app using MVI architecture whilst following best practices.
+This approach allows for independent development of different layers of the app with much testability.
 Data is provided by [OpenWeather](https://openweathermap.org/forecast5)

 #### App Architecture